Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 .. note::

-	this takes effect immediately, so if you want to wait for a PTS, then use '0', otherwise the screen goes to black at once.
+	this takes effect immediately, so if you want to wait for a PTS, then use '0', otherwise the woke screen goes to black at once.
-	You can call this later (even if there is no playback) with a 1 value to set the screen to black.
+	You can call this later (even if there is no playback) with a 1 value to set the woke screen to black.

 Param[1]
 ^^^^^^^^